 Working Together For Safety

-- Never walk alone at night-If you have to, stick to well-lit areas.
+- Never walk alone at night.
+If you have to walk alone, stick to well-lit areas.

-- Always keep your room locked, even when you are there.
+- Always keep your room locked, even when you are not there.

-- In your car, keep all valuables out of sight-lock them in your trunk.
-Keep your car locked and never leave your car running unattended.
+- Keep all valuables out of sight in your car.
+Lock them in your trunk.
+Keep your car locked, and never leave your car running unattended.

 - Bicycles should be securely locked in assigned areas.

 - Report all suspicious persons or activity to the police immediately.

 In order to prevent crime, several campus departments conduct crime prevention programs each year.
 Program topics include:

 - Personal safety awareness